Arch-Network/book/src/guides/how-to-write-arch-program.md

 We then perform a check to ensure that the account is writable, if it is, we invoke a [SystemInstruction] to create a new account instruction.

-To create a new account instruction, we provide the `txid` and `vout` (the output index for identification) of our [UTXO] for the instruction data, and include a copy of the account's [pubkey].
+To create a new account instruction, we provide the `txid` and `vout` (the output index for identification) of our [UTXO] for the instruction data, and include a copy of the account's [Pubkey].
 ```rust,ignore
 if account2.is_writable {